ville-solja/kukkohelper/README.md

 This discord bot is created originally for Kylmät Kukot game groups server in order to implement key features for the community.

 ### Streamer notification
 Users that have role Role-Streamer will have bot announce when they start streaming.
-This

 ## Commands
 ### !help